“The more that you read, the more things you will know. The more that you learn, the more places you will go.” – Dr Seuss

 - Each classroom has an inviting, colourful book corner.
 These are well resourced and the books are changed regularly to maintain interest and to match new topics.
 Our two school libraries are well stocked and used regularly by the children.

-- Our use of ‘Trophy Words’ in all aspects of literacy help the children to understand new and challenging vocabulary.
+- Our use of Golden Words, Word Walls and Word Pots in all aspects of literacy help the children to understand and embed new and challenging vocabulary.

 - The school has good links with our local libraries.